ypeleg/HungaBunga/Readme.md

-# Hunga Bunga!!
-Brute Force all sklearn models with all of sklearn parameters!!
+# Brute Force all sklearn models with all of sklearn parameters!
+# Ahhh Hunga Bunga!

 ### What?
 Yes.